 Even the weaker pre-workouts have at least 200gm of caffeine.
 This means that for people who are very sensitive to caffeine, even the weaker supplements can cause a side effect.

-The recommended dose of caffeine for a healthy adult is 400mg of caffeine per day.
-(2)
+According to Mayo Clinic the recommended dose of caffeine for a healthy adult is 400mg of caffeine per day .